Innmind/Immutable/docs/STR.md

 ## `->encoding()`

-This will return the encoding use to manipulate the string.
+This will return the encoding used to manipulate the string.

 ```php
 Str::of('', 'UTF-8')->encoding()->equals(Str::of('UTF-8')); // true